What is ‘Long-tail’ Payroll: A Rundown

 Imagine the hardships of a payroll leader from a global organization.
 Ensuring 100% accuracy in running payroll for one employee in Timbuktu, two in Turkey, three in Tunisia, and a similar spread of employees across geographies can become cumbersome and risky, especially when you are dealing with a myriad of vendors and diverse local processes across these geographies.

+Managing long-tail payroll is never easy.
 Coordinating with multiple vendors, keeping track of the ever-changing local payroll and compliance regulations, receiving on-time inputs, and ensuring the employee experience is not compromised in this entire process are paramount.
 But, with most companies operating on a fragmented payroll landscape, this is not going to a no-brainer.

 Multinational organizations need to ask one key question here – Is there a ‘silver bullet’ solution to manage payroll and compliance for the long-tail countries with a sparse employee population?
 The following are the key points multinational companies should keep in mind while exploring global payroll solutions for their long-tail countries.

 1. Seek a truly global, yet a unified platform

 Typically, payroll platforms available in the market either have limitations with respect to the countries, employee size, scope, and many a time, do not support customization.